Dealing with Seasickness

 Remedies for Seasickness:

-There aren't any remedies!
+There aren't really any after-the-fact remedies!
 There are only preventative measures and there is no such thing as "one cure for every person".
 Everyone is different and each individual needs to find what works for them.
 Once someone is seasick, the only thing which will stop their misery is to get off the boat and onto dry land.

-There are however preventative antihistamine medications such as Dramamine and others which only your doctor can prescribe, patches which are worn behind the ear and also require a prescription.
+There are however preventative antihistamine medications such as Dramamine and others which only your doctor can prescribe.
+Patches work for some and are worn behind the ear, but also require a prescription.
 Some say that Sea-Bands work for them, though I have some doubts about this one as I bought some for a friend and they didn't work at all.
 Bonine is available over the counter and some swear by it.
-Of course, you may also want to try my mom's cure all and drink some home made ginger tea or eat some candied ginger!
+Of course, you may also want to try my mom's cure-all and drink some home made ginger tea or eat some candied ginger!
 You can even make your own if there are no stores with candied ginger around.

 If anyone in your crew is prone to seasickness, you may want to consider chartering a catamaran or powercat instead of a monohull yacht.
 The additional beam of a catamaran hull provides greater stability and less side to side motion which can exacerbate the symptoms of motion sickness.